hillhacks/website/pages/about.md

 title: What we do
 permalink: /about/
 ---

-hillhacks is held in the lap of the stunning Dhauladhar Himalayas every summer.
+hillhacks has been held in the lap of the stunning Dhauladhar Himalayas every summer in the state of Himachal Pradesh.
+There is buzz of having it other hilly regions in India in the upcoming editions.

 People from different places, walks of life and lines of thought come together to share, collaborate and learn.